 While cost can be high and efficiency fluctuates depending on local climate, heat pumps are easy to adopt, well understood, and already in use around the world.
 They can supply indoor heating, cooling, and hot water-all from one integrated unit.
 When it comes to efficiency, heat pumps have a singular advantage: For every unit of electricity consumed, an equivalent of up to five units of heat energy is transferred.
 According to the International Energy Agency, a 30 percent penetration of the building sector by appropriate heat pumps could reduce worldwide carbon dioxide emissions by 6 percent.
 This would be one of the larger contributions of any technology now on the market.
-When paired with renewable energy sources and building structures designed for efficiency, heat pumps will do more than move warm air; they will move the earth toward drawdown. • increase to more than 18,000 terawatt-hours by 2050.
-This energy use comes from on-site fuel combustion and electricity-based systems-from gas furnaces to air-conditioning units.
+When paired with renewable energy sources and building structures designed for efficiency, heat pumps will do more than move warm air; they will move the earth toward drawdown.

+IMPACT: Heating and cooling of residential and commercial building space requires more than 13,000 terawatt-hours of energy and is estimated to increase to more than 18,000 terawatt-hours by 2050.
+This energy use comes from on-site fuel combustion and electricity-based systems-from gas furnaces to airconditioning units.
 High-efficiency heat pumps reduce fuel consumption to zero and use less electricity to generate heating and cooling.
 Current adoption is low at .02 percent of the market, but we estimate rapid growth as costs continue to decrease by up to 25 percent by 2050.
 For a cost of \$119 billion in addition what would be spent on conventional technologies, operating savings could reach \$1.5 trillion over three decades and \$3.5 trillion over the technology's lifetime.
 Emissions reductions in this scenario come to 5.2 gigatons of carbon dioxide.